OWASP/CheatSheetSeries/cheatsheets/Microservices_based_Security_Arch_Doc_Cheat_Sheet.md

 #### Implementation tips

 To verify documentation and justification of all the application's trust boundaries, components, and significant data flows analyze data collected under the following sections:
-* "Identify and describe application-functionality services";
+* Identify and describe application-functionality services
-* "Identify and describe infrastructure services";
+* Identify and describe infrastructure services
-* "Identify and describe data storages";
+* Identify and describe data storages
-* "Identify and describe message queues";
+* Identify and describe message queues
-* "Identify “service-to-storage” relations";
+* Identify “service-to-storage” relations
-* "Identify “service-to-service” synchronous communications";
+* Identify “service-to-service” synchronous communications
-* "Identify “service-to-service” asynchronous communications".
+* Identify “service-to-service” asynchronous communications

 #### Mapping to OWASP projects